Cream of Leek and Asparagus Soup

 Return to low heat.
 Stir in the parsley.
-Add enough rice milk to give the soup a slightly thick consistency.
+Add enough nondairy milk to give the soup a slightly thick consistency.
 Season with salt and pepper.

 Simmer over very low heat for 10 minutes longer.
 If time allows, let the soup stand for several hours off the heat, or, if making ahead, let cool and refrigerate until needed.

 Just before serving, steam the reserved asparagus tips until bright green and tender-crisp.
 Stir into the soup, adjust the seasonings, and serve.

 Per serving: Calories: 168; Total fat: 3g; Protein: 5g; Carbs: 30g; Sodium: 61mg